 Always check your local code requirements and association guidelines if your home is in a park or other area where things like height or uniformity of the properties may be in question.

 Metal roofs may also be more costly than other options, however, they do tend to last the longest and require the least amount of maintenance in the long run.

 More Mobile Home Roof Over Resources

-Here’s another Mobile and Manufactured Home Living article about roofing that may help: 8 Great Mobile Home Roofing Tips – Find and Repair Leaks
+Here’s another Mobile Home Living article about roofing that may help: 8 Great Mobile Home Roofing Tips – Find and Repair Leaks

 This video may help, too: